A complete how-to guide for learning languages from A1-C2

 I once read that the five reasons for learning a language are: Work, Love, Living, Family, and Friends.
 To stay motivated, the author recommended that you need to meet at least four of these five criteria to meet your language learning goals.

 Don’t let it discourage you if you don’t meet the minimum of four.
 Use it to your advantage instead.
-You can find friends who are native speakers of your desired foreign language, go on holiday in your target country, or find a host family to compensate.
+You can find friends who are native speakers of your desired foreign language, go on holiday in your target country, or find a host family to make up for it.

-The further you get along your journey the more critical these factors will become.
+The further you get along you get as a language learner the more critical these factors will become.

 So ask yourself, what is your WHY?